Criminal Defenses in Florida: Understanding Lack of Intent

 - involuntary intoxication, where the defendant was unable to form the necessary intent

-What does it mean for a criminal defense attorney in Tampa to argue that their client lacked the intent to commit the crime?
+What does it mean for a criminal defense attorney in Florida to argue that their client lacked the intent to commit the crime?

 As was seen above, a defense attorney can highlight the inability of the prosecution to prove beyond a reasonable doubt that the defendant held the necessary intent when they committed an unlawful act by arguing that the defendant did not have the required intent.